 - If the person with a mental impairment doesn't claim a benefit, you may need a letter from the Department for Work and Pensions (DWP).
 If the person you're living with qualifies for a benefit but for whatever reason doesn't claim it (they should), then in some cases councils will ask you to get a letter of confirmation from the DWP saying you're eligible.

-You can claim back as far as 1 April 1993, when council tax was first introduced.
 You don't need to explain why you didn't apply for a reduction earlier, but you will need to prove the criteria for a discount applied at the relevant time in the past.

 - In Northern Ireland it works differently.
 There's a rates system instead of council tax, meaning that every property is valued individually.
 The only roughly similar discount is the disabled person's allowance, which gives a 25% discount on rates for homes where a disabled person lives and the property has been adapted to suit their needs.
 See full info on the NIdirect website.